FelipeAsenjo/next-tutorial-dashboard/README.md

 Since **usePathname()** is a React hook, you'll need to turn nav-links.tsx into a **Client Component**.
 Add React's **"use client"** directive to the top of the file

 ## Seed DB
+*DB is on Supabase, find the credentials on .env file*
 - Navigate to **/seed** route to populate DB.
 - Navigate to **/query** route to make sure the DB is populated.